Why Geometry Matters

 - You need rapid deployment and removal — ball covers pour on and pump off faster than any tile system.

-Recommended products: Armor Ball® for sheltered sites, or Armor Ball® AQUA 275 for sites with moderate wind (up to 75 MPH).
+Recommended products: Armor Ball® for sheltered sites, or Armor Ball® AQUA 275 for wind-exposed sites (rated at 75 MPH).
+For the ball-side deep-dive, see the ball cover vs. hexagonal tile cover comparison on the Armor Ball® resource site.

 Choose hexagonal tile covers when:

-- Wind exposure exceeds 35 MPH — self-ballasting hex tiles provide progressive wind resistance that spheres cannot match.
+- Wind exposure exceeds 35 MPH — pre-loaded hex tiles provide reliable wind resistance that hollow, unballasted spheres cannot match, and their interlocking mat stays cohesive where free-floating units drift.

 - You need 97–99% surface coverage — for algae prevention, odor containment, or maximum evaporation reduction.